UrielOfir/terraform-kubernetes/readme.md

 # About this Terraform code
 With this terraform code you can create Kubernetes cluster and contaniner registry.
-Then you can easily run this Weight Tracker app on the container, with this Azure Devops pipeline:
+Then you can easily run the Weight Tracker app on the cluster, with this Azure Devops pipeline: https://github.com/UrielOfir/kubernetes-pipeline

 ## requirements